philippschw/Modeling_and_Simulating_Zika_epidemic/README.md

 ### Aedes Albopictus
 ![](figs/Animation_Albopictus_v2.gif)

-To address subnational heterogneity the raw data as far as possible based on high-resolution raster data rather than census data (on country level)
+To address subnational heterogneity whenever possible as raw data high-resolution raster data rather than census data (on country level) was used.
+In the data preprocessing the raster data was transformed to vector data on the aggregation level needed for a fast global model.
 ![](figs/population_aggregated_low_Res_hig_res.png)

 ## Preliminary Results